arjun-menon/Distributed-Graph-Algorithms/ReadMe.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 - Other files such as ``run.py`` and ``sequential_messaging_test.dis``, that were not directly relevant to project have not been listed above.
+- **TOTAL (proper)** is the line count for all the active project code. ``Kruskal.py`` and ``mst_attempt_*`` were experimental files written while developing MST and are no longer used.
 - Two slightly different versions of ``InputGraph.py`` is used by BFS and Shortest Path to process the graph; the count is for the longer one.
-- ``tools.py`` is used by MST for non-core functionalities (like building the graph, visualizing, etc.)
+- `tools.py`` is used by MST for non-core functionalities (like building the graph, visualizing, etc.)
-- *TOTAL (proper)* is the line count for all the active project code. ``Kruskal.py`` and the ``mst_attempt_*`` were experimental files written while developing MST and are not used.

 Other
 -----
-[Ricart-Agrawala's and Suzuki-Kasami's token-based distributed mutex algorithms](https://github.com/arjungmenon/Distributed-Graph-Algorithms/tree/master/DistributedMutex) have also been been implemented in DistAlgo-0.2.
-In addition, [Lamport's fast mutual exclusion and bakery algorithms](https://github.com/arjungmenon/Distributed-Graph-Algorithms/tree/master/ConcurrentMutex) have been implemented using the built-in Python library ``threading``.
+`Ricart-Agrawala's and Suzuki-Kasami's token-based distributed mutex algorithms <https://github.com/arjungmenon/Distributed-Graph-Algorithms/tree/master/DistributedMutex>`_ have also been been implemented in DistAlgo-0.2.
+In addition, `Lamport's fast mutual exclusion and bakery algorithms <https://github.com/arjungmenon/Distributed-Graph-Algorithms/tree/master/ConcurrentMutex>`_ have been implemented using the built-in Python library ``threading``.